 Do not remove or backspace to this line, calculator hook

 In some cases, children can qualify for Medicaid even if they are covered by other private health insurance.
 Children cannot, however, be covered by CHIP and other health insurance at the same time.
-Families that otherwise qualify for CHIP but have private insurance that costs greater than 10% of the family’s gross income must be able to drop the insurance before CHIP coverage can begin.
-Families with private insurance that costs less than 10% of the family’s gross income are not eligible for CHIP.
+Families that otherwise qualify for CHIP but have private insurance that costs greater than 5 percent of the family’s gross income must be able to drop the insurance before CHIP coverage can begin.
+Families with private insurance that costs less than 5 percent of the family’s gross income are not eligible for CHIP.

-CHIP is available to U.S. citizens, Legal Permanent Residents (LPR) who are not eligible for Medicaid, and non-citizens who meet Alien Status requirements for Medicaid but are over the income and/or the asset limits for Medicaid.
+CHIP is available to U.S. citizens, Legal Permanent Residents (LPR) who are not eligible for Medicaid, and non-citizens who meet Alien Status requirements for Medicaid but are over the income for Medicaid.

-When submitting an application, the family must provide a Social Security number or proof of legal residency for all the children they want to receive benefits.
-There are exceptions for children who are six months old or younger and certain independent children.
+When submitting an application, the family must provide a Social Security number or proof they are applying for a Social Security number for all the children they want to receive benefits.
+There are exceptions for children who are six months old or younger.

 Children meet the residency requirement if they live in Texas or if they intend to make Texas their home.
 By including a Texas residence on their application, a family indicates its intention to “make Texas their home.”